This article contains:

 Opening a door at a school

-Convincing a school to open their door to a new person and/or organization can be challenging.
+Developing meaningful, mutually respectful relationships with schools can sometimes seem daunting.
 Some schools are happy to have community partners that support the work that they do.
-Others are very insistent on not forming partnerships because they want to maintain neutrality among organizations when there are multiple organizations vying for their attention.
+Others are cautious about forming partnerships because they want to maintain neutrality when there are multiple organizations vying for their attention.

-If you are going to be introducing yourself to a school that is unfamiliar with AFS, and you don’t have any other introductions to the leadership or support staff prior, please keep the following things in mind:
+If you are going to be introducing yourself to a school that is unfamiliar with AFS, and you don’t have an existing relationship with anyone in the school, please keep the following things in mind:

 - Look at the school's website and check out their mission/vision statements.
 Are there references to creating “global-ready” students, preparing students for an ever-changing world, or even statements that include a reference to the 21stcentury?
 All of these indicate that global and intercultural learning should have a home in their school and curriculum.

 - Next, try to find out if there is a school board policy on exchange students.
 This will give you some insight into various things about the school.
 Does their school board establish the policies or does the high school administrative team determine the policy?
 This will determine the flexibility the building staff have to expand on or change their current practices regarding hosting exchange students.